Blaziken257/dkl3_jp/README.md

 # Donkey Kong GB: Dinky Kong & Dixie Kong disassembly

-This is a partial diassembly which builds a ROM of Donkey Kong GB: Dinky Kong & Dixie Kong (the Japanese GBC-only version of Donkey Kong Land III).
+This is a partial diassembly which builds a patched English version of Donkey Kong GB: Dinky Kong & Dixie Kong (the Japanese GBC-only version of Donkey Kong Land III).
 This does not build the retail GB-only English versions.

+This is a work in progress; while there is already an English patch of the game, it is a direct ROM edit, so this aims to have a proper disassembly of the patch.

+This branch does not include bug fixes or enhancements unrelated to translating the text; see the `dkl3_plus` branch for that.

 # Building